 It’s a simple enough concept – you’ve done work for a client, and now, you want to get paid.

-Anyone who is in business knows the sinking feeling that creeps in when dealing with a shady client who doesn’t seem like they are going to pay to their invoice.
+Anyone who is in business knows the sinking feeling that creeps in when dealing with a shady client who doesn’t seem like they are going to pay their invoice.
 The experienced business owner also knows the consequences when more than one client ignores an invoice, starts making excuses, or goes silent at the same time.
-These consequences include interrupted cash flow and inability to pay employees, suppliers, vendors and investors.
+These consequences include interrupted cash flow and the inability to pay employees, suppliers, vendors, and investors.

 If you are facing a non-paying client, you probably want a quick resolution, but you don’t want to gain a bad reputation that might scare future clients away.
-This is where a skilled breach of contract lawyer in Houston like Seth Kretzer can help you collect on your unpaid invoices through a variety of techniques.
+This is where a skilled breach of contract lawyer in Houston like Seth Kretzer can help you collect your unpaid invoices through a variety of techniques.